English French German Italian Portuguese Russian Spanish

 It's not Justice if it's not Equal

-Under the law, everyone has the right to be free from discrimination at work, in housing, in a public accommodation, or when seeking credit and insurance.
-Any individual who believes that he or she has been discriminated against based on protected class status may file a charge of discrimination with the WSHRC.
+Under the law, everyone has the right to be free from discrimination at work, in housing, in public accommodation, or when seeking credit and insurance.
+Any individual who believes that they have been discriminated against based on protected class status may file a complaint of discrimination with the WSHRC.

 Learn more about us »